Skip to main content

 Biography

 Owen was born on August 9, 1921, in California, where he spent his childhood.
-Following high school, he decided to attend the University of California at Davis (UCD) and earned his degree in agricultural engineering in 1943.
-After graduation from UCD, Owen's ability as an engineer led him to join the United States Army as part of the engineer corps.
-During his war experience, Owen distinguished himself as a top engineer and notably attained the rank of Brigadier General.
-Once the war ended, he served as a Brigadier General with the Army Reserve and was appointed as division commander of the 70th USAR division.
+Following high school, he attended the University of California at Davis (UCD) and earned his degree in agricultural engineering in 1943.
+He then joined the United States Army as part of the engineer corps, ultimately attaining the rank of Brigadier General.
+When World War II ended, he continued to serve with the Army Reserve and was appointed as division commander of the 70th USAR division.
 He remained in that position until his retirement from the military on June 1, 1973.

-While serving as a reserve officer, Owen was hired as an agricultural engineer by the Del Monte Company, which sent him to Honolulu, Hawaii, where he was instrumental in the invention of the pineapple harvester.
+While serving as a reserve officer, Owen was hired as an agricultural engineer by the Del Monte Company, which sent him to Honolulu, Hawaii, where he played a role in the invention of the pineapple harvester.
 In 1949, Owen was hired by the DuPont Company as a tech representative in Delaware, but he returned to Honolulu just one year later.
 Upon his return, Owen was appointed as a manager and engineer for the Pineapple Research Institute, where he remained until 1956.
 During this period he married Barbara Burton Owen.
 The Owens had five daughters: Jennifer, Rebecca, Tina, Claudia, and Melinne.

 Extent